bernardo1963/missing_exons/scripts/README.md

 ### Assembly Quality Assessment
 - [`Ycompleteness_v3.sh`](Ycompleteness_v3.sh) - Tests completeness of genes (usually Y-linked) in assemblies using BLAST searches with customizable parameters and produces tabular output for comparison.

+## Complete Analysis Workflow

+### Reproducible Research Pipeline
+- **[`Supplemental_Code.sh`](Supplemental_Code.sh)** - Complete computational workflow to reproduce all figures, tables, and results from the manuscript.
+This shell script provides exact command lines, parameters, and data processing steps used in the study "Strong bias in long-read sequencing prevents assembly of Drosophila melanogaster Y-linked genes."

 ## Usage

 Each script includes internal documentation or comments.
 Run scripts using **Python**, **AWK**, **Shell**, or **C** as appropriate.